bmstu-iu9/refal-5-lambda/docs/2-intro.en.md

 all together.

-Note. _On unix-like platforms (Linux, macOS)  bootstrap.sh also makes configured c-plus-plus.conf.sh file , but GCC C++ call is already written in it automatically.
+Note. _On unix-like platforms (Linux, macOS)  bootstrap.sh also makes configured c-plus-plus.conf.sh file, but GCC C++ call is already written in it automatically.
 If you want, you can change it on, for example, Clang._

 The content of this “half-compiled” archive is available as an archive on